Baryon Spectrum Analysis using Dirac's Covariant Constraint Dynamics: Three body spin-dependent potentials

 There are two methods we use to determine the affect of these operators.
-One is a simple ladder operator approach and the other involves use of the Wigner 6j and 9j recoupling coefficients, the details of which are given in Appendix F. \ Both methods are always valid, but not necessarily always useful due to how the operator form affects each individual wavefunction for the ladder operators. \ It is worth noting that having two methods be viable also allows for a good check. \ The ladder operator method works out simply for all operators (except the Spin-Orbit Cross term due to the matrix elements being independent of total $M)$. \ For the states $\Psi _{1},\Psi _{2},\Psi _{4}\Psi _{7},\Psi _{9}$ and $\Psi _{11},$ we can set $M=J$ and force $M_{s}=S$.
-This means that any operator that changes total $M_{s}$ will be orthogonal to the original wavefunction and thus we can eliminate any term that does change total $M_{s}.$ \ All of the methods for determining these states are relegated to Appendix F, this includes the ladder operators, 6j and 9j details. \ Due to having matrix elements for the two-body problem already defined by \cite{18}, the difficult part of this problem is recoupling the state into one which can use these matrix elements.
+One is a simple ladder operator approach and the other involves use of the Wigner 6j and 9j recoupling coefficients, the details of which are given in Appendix F of \cite{whitney}. \ Both methods are always valid, but not necessarily always useful due to how the operator form affects each individual wavefunction for the ladder operators. \ It is worth noting that having two methods be viable also allows for a good check. \ The ladder operator method works out simply for all operators (except the Spin-Orbit Cross term due to the matrix elements being independent of total $M)$. \ For the states $\Psi_{1},\Psi_{2},\Psi_{4},\Psi_{7},\Psi_{9}$ and $\Psi_{11},$ we can set $M=J$ and force $M_{s}=S$.
+This means that any operator that changes total $M_{s}$ will be orthogonal to the original wavefunction and thus we can eliminate any term that does change total $M_{s}.$ \ All of the methods for determining these states are relegated to Appendix F of \cite{whitney}, this includes the ladder operators, 6j and 9j details. \ Due to having matrix elements for the two-body problem already defined by \cite{becker}, the difficult part of this problem is recoupling the state into one which can use these matrix elements.\ To summarize this section, we have written the three-body potentials in terms of two relative coordinates and shown how they can be transformed for each interacting pair. \ This allows a description of the methods used to adapt the (\cite{jim,wongyoon,alstine2009}) two-body potential operators of Crater et al. derived for the meson spectrum to the three-body problem.